knt5/jpgis-convert/README.md

 # JPGIS GML converter

-[JPGIS GML](http://fgd.gsi.go.jp/download/) file to GeoJSON converter (only for type BldA = Peripheral lines of buildings).
+A converter from [JPGIS GML](http://fgd.gsi.go.jp/download/) file to GeoJSON (only for type BldA = Peripheral lines of buildings).

-This is not a XML parser.
+This is NOT a XML parser.

 ## Background and purpose